 Life in Japan is exciting, fast-moving, hectic and generally the complete opposite of what it is in the West.
-In this series of article, I would like to provide you with how to's and guides in order to make your life easier, weather you are a tourist planning a trip or a future expatriate trying to sort out the details of your relocation to Japan.
+In this series of article, I would like to provide you with a taste of what it is really like to be living in Japan.

 I recently wrote an article dealing with the risks of radioactive contamination associated with the consumption of food in Japan.
 This article was prompted by the publication of the first set of data estimating the distribution of the cesium throughout Japan's cultivable land.
 Earlier this month, the results of another significant effort led by researchers at the University of Tokyo was published, this time, dealing with the doses of radioactive iodine to which the populations of the Tokyo area were exposed in the aftermath of the nuclear crisis triggered by the 11 March 2011 earthquake and tsunami and the crippling of the Fukushima Daiichi power plant.
 In very much the same way as last time, I propose to analyses this paper and try to extract the most significant information for the Tokyo residents or those wishing to visit Japan soon.

 To all of you who wrote to urge me to come back to France, here is my point of view.
 I really appreciate your concern and kindness.
 I will try to explain to you the situation as it can be seen from here but there are some circumstances that cannot be grasped from outside Japan.
 I, myself do not understand all of them, even from within.
 I have chosen to settle in Japan over a year ago.
 Little by little, I made my place, my life, friendships and even more.
 I currently share my life with a Japanese person.
 As Olivier Gaurin was explaining in his own note, if you decide to settle somewhere, whether you want it or not, this place and its people will deeply affect you in more ways than you can imagine.